thomasqueirozb/typeorm-jwt-mongodb/README.md

 [Based on this medium post by André Gardi.](https://medium.com/javascript-in-plain-english/creating-a-rest-api-with-jwt-authentication-and-role-based-authorization-using-typescript-fbfa3cab22a4) Huge thanks to him.

-# Awesome Project Build with TypeORM
+# TypeORM API using jwt, mongodb and express
+## This is mainly untested.
+Use it at your own risk

 Created using TypeORM version 0.2.24
 Commands used to create the repository: